 Skip to main content

 We’ve got you covered for every type of condition that requires rehabilitation as part of your recovery.
-Our services include physical, occupational and speech therapy, cancer and amputee rehabilitation, and electrodiagnostic medicine for neuromuscular conditions.
+With services geared toward both children (ages 0-16) and adults, we provide physical, occupational and speech therapy—along with specialized cancer and amputee programs as well as electrodiagnostic medicine for neuromuscular conditions.
 Best of all, we are where you are—we have more than a dozen outpatient locations throughout Northeast Ohio.
 Call 216-778-4414 to make an appointment.

-Our highly skilled therapists treat a variety of conditions, from the common to the complex.
+Our highly skilled physical therapists treat a variety of conditions, from the common to the complex.
 Many of our therapists have advanced training in orthopaedics, sports medicine, the McKenzie Method and more.
-When you visit MetroHealth for outpatient physical therapy care, we’ll work with you to develop a personalized treatment plan that best meets your needs and recovery goals.
+We have designated neurologic gyms at our Old Brooklyn Center and State Road locations.

 • Amputations